-6. INVESTMENT IN AND ADVANCES TO ASSOCIATE
+8. INVESTMENT IN AND ADVANCES TO ASSOCIATE

-On October 26, 2017, the Company, along with its Spanish joint venture partner the Aldesa Group ("Aldesa"), were awarded exploration concessions in the Santillana Syncline (the "Plaza Norte Project").
+On October 26, 2017, the Company, along with its Spanish joint venture partner the Aldesa Group ("Aldesa"), were awarded exploration concessions in the Santanilla Syncline (the "Plaza Norte Project").
 The Plaza Norte Project is in the Reocin Basin in Cantabria, Spain.
-The rights to the Plaza Norte Project were renewed by the Ministry of Mines in Cantabria in December 2020.
-All activities are suspended in this area due to the COVID-19 pandemic, and the Plaza Norte Project is in the process of being cancelled at September 30, 2021.
+In January 2022, the Company determined that the Plaza Norte Project did not have the technical merit to continue to be of strategic interest to the Company and the joint venture partners agreed to dissolve the joint venture and the project is expected to be sold or relinquished.